 The normal workweek shall consist of five (5) consecutive days, Monday through Friday, inclusive, or four (4) consecutive days, either Monday through Thursday, inclusive, or Tuesday through Friday, inclusive.
-For the purpose of overtime calculation, when applicable, the normal workweek shall begin at midnight on Sunday and end at 11:59 p.m. on the following Saturday, except that a different workweek may be established for employees on fixed alternative work schedules.
+For the purpose of overtime calculation, when applicable, the FLSA workweek shall begin at 12:00 a.m.
+Sunday and end at 11:59 p.m. on the following Saturday, except that a different FLSA workweek may be established for employees on fixed alternative work schedules.